 The UI will provide students with educational opportunities that elevate their knowledge of and problem-solving skills in environmental, social, and economic sustainability.
-These opportunities will include career-related certificate and/degree programs, internships, and sustainability-related research experiences.
+These opportunities will include career-related certificate and/or degree programs, internships, and sustainability-related research experiences.
 Sustainable practices will be incorporated into student campus activities, living and learning centers, food service, and health and wellness.
 A student sustainability activity fund will be created to support these efforts.
 To build leadership for a sustainable world, interdisciplinary internships for students will be increased.
 To promote the understanding of sustainability principles through the study of natural systems, the UI will enhance natural history activities and sustainability programming.

-6. Support and Grow Interdisciplinary Research in Sustainability-focused and Related Areas
+6. Support and Grow Interdisciplinary Research in Sustainability-Focused and Related Areas

 The UI will pursue international prominence in water sustainability education and research by supporting interdisciplinary research, teaching, and service on issues of water availability, water quality, the economic and health impacts of floods, flood control, water conservation, rural economic development, and the linkages between emerging water resource issues and global climate change.
 The UI will work to increase awareness in Iowa about the shared value of Iowa’s water resources and the impacts of land use in river watersheds.
 The water resource principles developed through sustainability research programs will be adapted where applicable to the UI campus and its operations.

-7. Develop Partnerships to Advance Collaborative Initiatives, both Academic and Operational
+7. Develop Partnerships to Advance Collaborative Initiatives, Both Academic and Operational

-The UI will continue to create and nurture partnerships with communities, businesses, government agencies and other educational institutions with the goal of understanding and meeting the ever increasing need for environmental, social and economic sustainability.
+The UI will continue to create and nurture partnerships with communities, businesses, government agencies and other educational institutions with the goal of understanding and meeting the ever-increasing need for environmental, social and economic sustainability.
 In particular, the UI will work individually and collaboratively with Iowa businesses and community colleges to meet the demands of supporting the workforce and economic development needs of green industries in Iowa.